-> In short, we think this is one of the best Google Assistant displays available today.
-The combination of a touchscreen display, stocked with new Google features like Face Match and upcoming Nest Aware make this a powerful combo of a Google Assistant display with a security camera packed inside.
+In short, we think this is one of the best Google Assistant displays available today.
+The combination of a touchscreen display, stocked with new Google features like Face Match and upcoming Nest Aware, makes this a powerful combo of a Google Assistant display with a security camera packed inside.

 Privacy issues are necessary to bring up, though.
-With a camera baked inside — that can start recording at the first detection of motion, or by someone just pushing a button on their app — some people are going to want to consider whether they want to have that kind of a device in their home.
-Add in the fact that you can't easily physically cover the camera, and we know this is going to be a feature that turns people away from the Nest Hub Max.
+With a camera baked inside — that can start recording at the first detection of motion or by someone just pushing a button on their app — some people will want to consider whether they want to have that kind of a device in their home.
+Add in the fact that you can't easily physically cover the camera, and we know this feature will turn people away from the Nest Hub Max.

-For those, however, who want an indoor security camera — watching the house, the kids, a dog perhaps — and a smart display that makes calls, recognizes its owner and connects to their Google accounts, the Nest Hub Max is one easily worth considering.
+For those who want an indoor security camera — watching the house, the kids, a dog perhaps — and a smart display that makes calls, recognizes its owner, and connects to their Google accounts, the Nest Hub Max is one easily worth considering.

 How to Find Products in The GearBrain, Our Compatibility Find Engine for Smart Deviceswww.youtube.com